thing2think/lorawan-simple-server/README.md

 # lorawan-simple-server
-a simple server for lorawan
+A simple server for lorawan